Abhijithc145/Task_01/README.md

 step2:
         IF you need to change the database go to common/configs/local.cfg add your (postgres) database path way

-        Use this commond
+        Use this commond   "Make run-local"

-       Make run-local